nginxinc/nginx-loadbalancer-kubernetes/docs/NginxKubernetesLoadbalancer.md

 <br/>

 - Build an Nginx Kubernetes Loadbalancer Controller for MVP
-- Provide a functional replacement for the "Loadbalancer Service Type" external to an On Premise K8s cluster.
+- Provide a functional replacement for the "Loadbalancer Service Type" external to an On Premises K8s cluster.
 - Chris Akker  / Jan 2023 / Initial draft
 - Steve Wagner / Jan 2023 / Initial code